 Formed in January 2012 by Kent Aschenbrenner, Getaway City has performed all over East Central Iowa for countless private parties on up to playing for over 10,000 bicyclists on the 2012 RAGBRAI bike ride.
-The band has become well known for playing the songs you often hear on the radio but aren't performed live, and their fun and energetic stage presence as well as their music being at a comfortable level for listening and dancing.
+The band has become well known for playing the songs you often hear on the radio but aren't performed live, and their fun and energetic stage presence.

 Band members include 6'-9" tall Kent Aschenbrenner, who literally takes his guitar & harmonica playing to "new heights".
-He is joined by Amanda Haker on keyboard/acoustic guitar/vocals, and Dennis Guernsey on bass guitar/vocals, and Larry Zobel on drums/vocals.
+He is joined by Amanda Haker on keyboard/acoustic guitar/vocals, Dennis Guernsey on bass guitar/vocals, and Larry Zobel on drums/vocals.
 Together they ensure an unforgettable night of live classic rock from the 50's, 60's, and 70's that will have your hands clapping and your toes tapping from the first note to the very last.

 After college, Dennis rested his band chops until joining the band "Misty" in 1989.
 During his almost twenty years with "Misty", he had the pleasure of meeting and playing with many fine, talented local musicians-including Kent and Amanda of Getaway City.
 "Misty" also opened for or was the back-up band for such national acts as Dottie West, Bill Anderson, John Conlee, Bobby Bare, Dale Black, and others.
 Recently Dennis has been playing with the "Channel Cats" of Cedar Falls.

 Dennis earned his BA and JD degrees at the University of Iowa.
 He has his own office and has been practicing law in Waterloo since 1976.
 He occasionally runs a special deal where for an extra $50 he will guarantee you the maximum sentence allowed by law!

 A native of the Mason City area, Larry has been playing drums for over forty years.